-- J. Wu, F. Fowze, D. Forte, “EXERT: EXhaustive IntEgRiTy Analysis for Information Flow Security” to appear IEEE Asian Hardware-Oriented Security and Trust (AsianHOST), December 2022. [pdf]
+- J. Wu, F. Fowze, D. Forte, “EXERT: EXhaustive IntEgRiTy Analysis for Information Flow Security”, IEEE Asian Hardware-Oriented Security and Trust (AsianHOST), December 2022. [pdf]

-- R. Acharya, F. Ganji, D. Forte, “Information Theory-based Evolution of Neural Networks for Side-channel Analysis”, to appear IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES), September 2023.
+- R. Acharya, F. Ganji, D. Forte, “Information Theory-based Evolution of Neural Networks for Side-channel Analysis”, IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES), September 2023. [link]

-- M. Hashemi, S. Roy, F, Ganji, D. Forte, ““Garbled EDA: Privacy Preserving Electronic Design Automation”, to appear International Conference on Computer-Aided Design (ICCAD), November 2022. [preprint]
+- M. Hashemi, S. Roy, F, Ganji, D. Forte, ““Garbled EDA: Privacy Preserving Electronic Design Automation”, International Conference on Computer-Aided Design (ICCAD), November 2022. [preprint]

-- M. Choudhury, M. Gao, S. Tajik, D. Forte, “TAMED: Transitional Approaches for LFI Resilient State Machine Encoding”, to appear IEEE International Test Conference (ITC), September 2022. [pdf]
+- M. Choudhury, M. Gao, S. Tajik, D. Forte, “TAMED: Transitional Approaches for LFI Resilient State Machine Encoding”, IEEE International Test Conference (ITC), September 2022. [pdf]

 - S. Amir and D. Forte, “EigenCircuit: Divergent Synthetic Benchmark Generation for Hardware Security Using PCA and Linear Programming”, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), 2022. [pdf]